It’s the worst thing ever to see that your site has lost traffic.

 Fun fact: Now the average amount of words that articles on Google’s first page have are 2,000+ words.

-Backlink trackers like Linkody is perfect for this.
+Backlink trackers like Linkody are perfect for this.

 Use the Disavow domain option if there are many links from the same domain and the domain seems spammy and harmful.
 In most cases, we would advise disavowing the whole domain.